Reconfigurable continuously-coupled 3D photonic circuit for Boson Sampling experiments: Discussion

 \section{Discussion}

-In this article we have reported on the implementation and benchmarking of a novel integrated platform, with a compact 3D layout based on continuous waveguide coupling which includes a set of heaters to enable a high degree of reconfigurability.
-The employed architecture, achievable by exploiting the unique capabilities of the femtosecond laser micromaching technique, can be scaled up to larger number of modes.
-Indeed, we have successfully shown that our 32-mode device can implement a relevant portion of transformations according to the Haar measure, a fundamental requirement to fulfill the randomness hypothesis at the basis of the complexity of Boson Sampling.
-We have then implemented and validated 3- and 4-photon experiments, showing the viability of using such platform for future large scale Boson Sampling instances.
-The capability of devising a fully-reprogrammable, large scale and compact photonic processor is fundamental also to envisage future applications beyond the original scope of the Boson Sampling.
-For instance, such platform is expected to be at the basis of recent proposals of hybrid computing architectures \cite{Pointpro, ArrazolaQOpt, Arrazzola_densesubgraph, Shuld_GBS_graphsimilarity,Huh2015_vibronic, Banchi_vibronic}.
+In this article we have reported on the implementation and benchmarking of an integrated platform, with a compact 3D layout based on continuous waveguide coupling which includes a set of heaters to enable a high degree of reconfigurability.
+The employed architecture, achievable by exploiting the unique capabilities of the femtosecond laser {micromachining} technique, can be scaled up to larger number of modes.
+Indeed, we have successfully shown that our 32-mode device can implement a relevant portion of transformations according to the Haar measure, a fundamental requirement to fulfil the randomness hypothesis at the basis of the complexity of Boson Sampling.
+We have then implemented and validated 3- and 4-photon experiments, showing the viability of using such platform for future large-scale Boson Sampling instances. {In fact, the devices fabricated with femtosecond laser technique can be interfaced with other types of single-photon sources, such as deterministic quantum dot emitters \cite{Anton:19}.
+Deterministic sources are the most promising for scaling up the number of indistinguishable photons in a genuine Fock state \cite{Somaschi2016, Wang2019}.
+The same waveguide{} fabrication technology is able to realize integrated parametric sources \cite{Atzeni:18} that could be included in our device to mitigate the current losses in {coupling photons to single-mode fibers and at fiber-waveguide interfaces}.
+Furthermore, the scheme with arrays of integrated sources could be feasible for realizing Scattershot and Gaussian Boson Sampling variants in a fully integrated platform \cite{Paesani2019, Arrazola2021}.} The capability of devising a fully-reprogrammable, large scale and compact photonic processor is fundamental also to envisage future applications beyond the original scope of the Boson Sampling. {To this aim, {future studies shall} focus on methods that {allow one} to control and program the transformations that the device can implement.
+This means {finding} a model that links the parameters of the unitary transformations {to} the dissipated electrical powers in the heaters, which {} is a problem {still not addressed in the} literature {for reconfigurable continuously-coupled waveguide circuits}.
+We {believe that} the use of a black-box approach, via neural networks and optimization algorithms {\cite{Youssry2020,Skryabin2021}, is possible and promising}.
+Further improvements in the reconfigurability could be brought from modifications of the present device architecture, {e.g. by increasing} the number of heaters and {by changing} their arrangement with respect to the waveguide positions}.

+{Given the aforementioned potentiality and advantages reported in this work} such a platform is expected to be at the basis of recent proposals of hybrid computing architectures \cite{Pointpro, ArrazolaQOpt, Arrazzola_densesubgraph, Shuld_GBS_graphsimilarity,Huh2015_vibronic, Banchi_vibronic}.